mathieu-benoit/mathieu-benoit.github.io/app/content/posts/2023/validating-admission-policies.md

 ![ValidatingAdmissionPolicies versus Webhooks](https://github.com/mathieu-benoit/my-images/raw/main/validatingadmissionpolicies-versus-webhooks.png)

 I'm really looking forward to seeing the next iterations on this feature as it will reach `beta` and then `stable` states in the future.
-I'm also curious to learn more about when to use it and maybe still using Gatekeeper if I need more advanced scenarios like illustrated in the previous "Limitations and gaps" section.
+I'm also curious to learn more about when to use it and maybe still using Gatekeeper if I need more advanced scenarios like illustrated in the previous [Limitations, gaps and thoughts section](#limitations-gaps-and-thoughts).
 Finally, I'm curious also to learn more about how Gatekeeper, [Kyverno](https://github.com/kyverno/kyverno/issues/5441), Styra, etc. will position their projects and products based on this feature upstream in Kubernetes.

 Happy sailing, cheers!